ayoublos/binarysearchproject/readme.md

         Compare the value at the midpoint with the target value.
         If they are equal, the target has been found, and the index is returned.
-        If the value at the midpoint is less than the target, update the low pointer to mid + 1 to search in the right half.
+        If the value at the midpoint is less than the target, update the left pointer to mid + 1 to search in the right half.
-        If the value at the midpoint is greater than the target, update the high pointer to mid - 1 to search in the left half.
+        If the value at the midpoint is greater than the target, update the right pointer to mid - 1 to search in the left half.

     5.Repeat the Process: